tosc-rs/mnemos/README.md

-This repository contains the [cross-platform core of the MnemOS kernel][kernel], which is implemented as a Rust library crate, [platform-specific implementation][platforms] for supported hardware and simulator targets, [development tools][tools] for wirking on MnemOS, and reusable libraries which the kernel, tools, and platform implementations depend on.
+This repository contains the [cross-platform core of the MnemOS kernel][kernel], which is implemented as a Rust library crate, [platform-specific implementation][platforms] for supported hardware and simulator targets, [development tools][tools] for working on MnemOS, and reusable libraries which the kernel, tools, and platform implementations depend on.

 [name]: https://mnemos.dev/mnemosprojectoverview/book/#where-does-the-name-come-fromhow-do-i-pronounce-it